Olshansk/olshansk.github.io/content/book/outlive.md

 Chapter 17 – Part III: Chapter 12: Training 101: How to Prepare for the Centenarian Decathlon / 19:00
 Note: chromic blood glucose elevation samages prgans

----

-Chapter 17 – Part III: Chapter 12: Training 101: How to Prepare for the Centenarian Decathlon / 21:01
-Note: exercise enables glucose across cell membrane without insulin

----

-Chapter 17 – Part III: Chapter 12: Training 101: How to Prepare for the Centenarian Decathlon / 51:42
-Note: we lose strength 2-3x faster than muscle. we los power 2x faster than strength.
+- we lose strength 2-3x faster than muscle. we los power 2x faster than strength.

----

-Chapter 17 – Part III: Chapter 12: Training 101: How to Prepare for the Centenarian Decathlon / 51:45
-Note: compare that to muscle mass

----

-Chapter 17 – Part III: Chapter 12: Training 101: How to Prepare for the Centenarian Decathlon / 01:04:29
-Note: long steady cardio builds a good vo2 base. geip strength is a proxy for muscle which is also reslly important.
+- long steady cardio builds a good vo2 base. geip strength is a proxy for muscle which is also reslly important.

----

-Chapter 18 – Part III: Chapter 13: The Gospel of Stability: Relearning How to Move to Prevent Injury / 28:20
+- exercise enables glucose across cell membrane without insulin
-Note: yogini - prople who are very flexible always fidget, prone to joint injry and are ancioud
+- yogini - prople who are very flexible always fidget, prone to joint injry and are ancioud

----

-Chapter 18 – Part III: Chapter 13: The Gospel of Stability: Relearning How to Move to Prevent Injury / 28:21
-Note: look for the "yogini" in chapter 13

----

-Chapter 18 – Part III: Chapter 13: The Gospel of Stability: Relearning How to Move to Prevent Injury / 37:05
-Note: search for wuote in the book about the "sock"

----

-Chapter 18 – Part III: Chapter 13: The Gospel of Stability: Relearning How to Move to Prevent Injury / 37:17
-Note: the "sock" on a "plane". also look into recommended wxercises for each body type - like the yogini

----

 Chapter 18 – Part III: Chapter 13: The Gospel of Stability: Relearning How to Move to Prevent Injury / 46:47
 Note: peter is also not a fan of yoga clasdes